Yvon Duhamel: Kawasaki factory racing team

-In the winter of 1971, he nearly repeated his victory at the World Championship Snowmobile Derby, but lost in an epic battle with Mike Trapp in one of the most exciting races in the history of the sport.
 For the 1971 season, Duhamel signed a lucrative contract with the Kawasaki factory racing team to compete in the AMA road racing nationals with 1963 Daytona 200 winner, Ralph White as his teammate.
 The Kawasaki H1R was known as a fast but fragile motorcycle with an explosive power delivery and brutal riding characteristics that made it extremely difficult to ride.
-Despite having a temperamental motorcycle, Duhamel was able to give Kawasaki its first AMA national victory on September 5, 1971 at the Talladega Superspeedway.
+He started the 1971 season poorly, with crashes at the Daytona 200 as well as the following round at Road Atlanta.

+At the Pocono Raceway national, Duhamel was clearly the fastest rider on the track, but the excessive fuel consumption of Kawasaki's two-stroke engine forced him to make two fuel stops to the single pit stops of his competitors, allowing Dick Mann to take the victory on a BSA Rocket 3 four-stroke.
+Despite having a temperamental motorcycle, Duhamel was able to give Kawasaki its first AMA national victory on September 5, 1971, at the Talladega Superspeedway, a wide open track which favored Kawasaki's horsepower advantage.
+The season ending Champion Spark Plug Classic held at the Ontario Motor Speedway, was run in two 125-mile segments.
+Duhamel battled back and forth with Gary Nixon for the lead in the first heat, but the Kawasaki's fuel consumption forced him to make a pit stop for fuel, handing the victory to Nixon.

 In the winter of 1972, Duhamel won the grueling, three-day Winnipeg-to-St. Paul I-500 snowmobile race, giving the Ski-Doo factory their only victory in that event.
 Also in 1972, he helped Ski-Doo set a snowmobile land speed record when he drove a Ski‐Doo XR2 to a clocked speed of 127.3 mph at Booneville, New York.

 For 1972 season, White departed and Duhamel was joined by new teammates Gary Nixon and Paul Smart.
-Kawasaki introduced the H2R wearing the team's trademark neon lime green racing livery and over the next two seasons, Duhamel became Kawasaki's top rider, earning four more national victories with another win at Talladega, and one each at Road Atlanta, Charlotte Motor Speedway and the Ontario Motor Speedway.
-Despite his victories, reliability and mechanical issues with the H2R often caused him to crash or withdraw from races.
+Kawasaki introduced the H2R wearing the team's trademark neon lime green racing livery.
+Engine problems forced his retirement from the season-opening Daytona 200, but at the following round at Road Atlanta, he placed second to Suzuki factory team rider, Jody Nicholas, then was awarded the victory after AMA officials discovered illegal cylinder heads on Nicholas' Suzuki.
 At the 1972 Indianapolis national, Duhamel surged into the lead only to have to make a pit stop for mechanical adjustments before rejoining the race in 17th place.
 His aggressiveness on the race track was once again demonstrated as he raced his way through the field of competitors to finish the race in second place, 32 seconds behind race winner Cal Rayborn.